Keisuke Kinoshita: Early years (1912–1943)

-Career as director
+Kinoshita's mother secured him an introduction to the Shochiku Kamata Studio, where Yasujiro Ozu and Mikio Naruse worked.
+But Kinoshita was told that he could not become an assistant director without a university education, but that he may be able to become a photographer.
+He applied to the Oriental Photography School, but was told that he needed at least half a year of practical experience in order to be admitted.
+He then worked in photography shops in Tokyo until he had enough experience to apply to the Oriental Photography School.
+He graduated, then was successfully admitted into Shochiku in 1933, but was told that they no longer needed camera assistants, and that he would have to work in the film processing laborator.
+Kinoshita was then moved to work as a camera assistant under Yasujirō Shimazu.
+After two years, Shimazu asked Kinoshita's superior for Kinoshita to be moved to the position of assistant director, but the request was denied.
+After one more year, Shimazu himself made Kinoshita his assistant director.
+Kinoshita credits Shimazu as his most important mentor.
+Kinoshita continued to work as Shimazu's assistant for six years, until Kinoshita became Kōzaburō Yoshimura's assistant.
+Around the time, Kinoshita began scriptwriting.
+In 1940, Kinoshita was drafted into the Sino-Japanese War and went to China, but returned the following year due to an injury.

+Film career (1943–1998)

+Wartime (1943-1944)

 Kinoshita re-entered Shochiku and was promoted to director in 1943.
-Adapting a popular play by Kazuo Kikuta, he made the comedy The Blossoming Port with a large cast and budget.
+Kinoshita's first four films were all propaganda supporting the Japanese war effort, though Kinoshita would undercut the propaganda with comedy and empathetic portrayals of ordinary people suffering because of the war.
+Adapting a popular play by Kazuo Kikuta, he made the comedy Port of Flowers with a large cast and budget.
 The same year saw the emergence of another new director, Akira Kurosawa, but it was Kinoshita who won the much coveted New Director Award at the end of that year.

-Like many Japanese filmmakers in the late 1930s and early 1940s, Kinoshita directed a film which on the surface endorsed the expansionist policy of the militarist regime, Army (1944).
+In 1944, Kinoshita released his fourth film, Army.
+Like his previous films, Army was propaganda.
 Yet, the famous final scene showed a mother grieving her son's departure for the front instead of cheering him.
 Although it passed the censors, Kinoshita met with harsh criticism and was not allowed to direct another film until the end of the Second World War.
-He later argued, "I can’t lie to myself in my dramas.
-I couldn’t direct something that was like shaking hands and saying, 'Come die.'"
+He later argued, "I can't lie to myself in my dramas.
+I couldn't direct something that was like shaking hands and saying, 'Come die.'"
 He returned to his hometown Hamamatsu, where he waited for the war to end.